leta199/Guess-Again/README.md

 In this notebook project we will aim to:
 - Create the game "Guess Again" by making a basic Python function.
 - Explore the use of new packages like `random`.
+- Explore alternative options in implementing if/ elif and else statements.

 ## GUESS AGAIN FUNCTION
 Using the basic Python `def` contructor we created a function known as "Guess Again".